Spoak Your Space: Last Day to Win $5,000 - Nominate Yourself or a Friend for Spoak Your Space and Design the Space of Your Dreams. Apply Now

 Source, purchase, install

-Image Credit: Studio DIY
+Image Credit: Dayana Brooke

 It’s time to drop until you drop… er, we mean, shop until your budget tells you can’t anymore.
 We didn’t include budgeting as a step here but know that you’ll need to create one to keep you on track with your purchases.
 A good project management and budgeting tool will do the work for you and pay itself off.